 How Strong Is a Forty Creek Caesar?

-Forty Creek Barrel Select is the brand's flagship bottle and an 80-proof whisky.
-If you pour that, this recipe will mix up to a mild 11 percent ABV (22 proof).
+If you pour an 80-proof whisky, this recipe will mix up to a mild 11 percent ABV (22 proof).
 That's typical of tall drinks and equivalent to the average wine.